tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-09-tech-comm-trends-more-collaboration-with-engineers.md

 One of the early trends to carve the intellectual heart out of technical writing was the content strategy movement.
 When content strategy became a common term, it deflated the intellectual and analytical foundations of technical writing, reducing the act of  writing to mere wordsmithing.

 The discussion about whether writing involves intellectual and analytical thought has been going on in other disciplines as well, such as in academia.
 Writing is rarely allowed to be its own discipline but is rather a complementary skill for other knowledge-oriented fields such as Engineering.
-Robert Johnson, a professor of writing, counterargues by noting that from the earliest days of the Greeks, the true artist had to consider the end goals of their art.
-Quoting John Wild, Johnson explains,
+Robert Johnson, a professor of writing, counter-argues by noting that from the earliest days of the Greeks, the true artist had to consider the end goals of their art.
+Johnson explains,

 > … *techne* and the arts of making have two ends (*telos*).
 The initial end is the thing being produced, the product.
 Beyond the product, however, is the use (or uses) for the product. ([Craft Knowledge: Of Disciplinarity in Writing Studies](https://www.jstor.org/stable/27917868))